 The concept of Most Favored Nation has evolved over time and has become a fundamental principle within the World Trade Organization (WTO) framework.
 Countries that are members of the WTO agree to grant MFN treatment to each other.
 This means that any favorable trade conditions offered to one WTO member must be extended to all other members.

 Furthermore, the concept of Most Favored Nation also plays a crucial role in promoting fair competition among countries.
 By ensuring that all WTO members receive the same trade benefits, it prevents any one country from gaining an unfair advantage over others.
+MFN clauses can also help ensure that countries receive the lowest prices available in the market, benefiting purchasers and consumers.
 This fosters healthy competition and encourages countries to focus on improving their own competitiveness rather than relying on discriminatory practices.

 Unpacking the Meaning Behind National Treatment